 How To Go Paperless

-As you've probably guessed, the idea of being paperless is a pretty important component of my filing system.
+As you've probably guessed, going paperless is an important component of my filing system.

-When I started thinking about how to do this, it seemed like it would be a MAJOR pain to implement.
-After giving it a shot, I was surprised to find that it took about the same amount of time (or less) as my old paper system.
+When I started thinking about how to do this, it seemed like implementing it would be a MAJOR pain.
+After giving it a shot, I was surprised it took about the same time (or less) as my old paper system.

 All I had to do was run the hard documents through a scanner and drop them into the appropriate folders, and over time, it turned out to be a MUCH easier way to keep things in order.
-Probably the biggest plus was that it gave me instant access to pretty much anything I could think of, no matter where I was in the world (being and to pulling things up on your phone is a huge convenience)!
+Probably the biggest plus was that it gave me instant access to almost anything I could think of, no matter where I was in the world (being able to pull things up on your phone is a huge convenience)!

 dropbox phone